albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

         ^
 ```

-While it is quite a common practice to have constructors calling each other, note that we can find ourselves in some tricky situations.
+While constructors calling each other is quite a common practice to have constructors calling each other, note that we can find ourselves in some tricky situations.
 Consider the following class.

 **⚠️ THE FOLLOWING EXAMPLE WILL NOT COMPILE!!**